 Why I Decided to Start My Own Practice

-For all you self-starters out there, I'm sure you can relate to the first thing I heard from most people upon informing them that I was going independent as a financial advisor: "That's risky.
-Don't you have a good job?
-Why in the world would you do that?".
-I experienced this same reaction so often that I believe it warrants a full rundown of my rationale for taking this step.
+For all you self-starters out there, I'm sure you can relate to a lot of the remarks I heard from people upon informing them that I was branching out to go solo with financial consulting, such as “don't you have a good job?”, “that sounds risky” or “why would you want to do that?".
+I experienced these same reactions so often that I believe it warrants a full rundown of my rationale for taking this step.

 There is stability in working for someone else.
 A steady and (somewhat) guaranteed paycheck week to week is attractive.
 I get that.
 However, what you give up in this trade-off is the flexibility to do things the way you would like to see them done.
 Your product is set in accordance with someone else's beliefs.
 If you have strong conviction in doing things a different way, you either have to find another firm that matches your beliefs, or branch out independently.
 In my case, there are very few firms out there that replicate the service offering I believe in (more on that later), so once I took a step back to really evaluate whether my career was lining up with my convictions, the decision to take a new path was easy.

 Stating the obvious, working a 9-5 office job poses many restrictions on one's flexibility in life.
 Visits with family, hobbies, vacations, children’s schedules, doctor visits, car maintenance, along with many other items have to be planned with ample notice.
 I love visiting with my family and friends, and most are an extended drive or flight away.
 I also love traveling to explore new places with my wife.
 Both of these items don’t fit well with a restricted vacation schedule.
 The only way to really take charge of your schedule is to become the boss of your schedule.
 For me, this included starting and structuring a business that caters to my interests and convictions while also being built around living the life I want.

 The fees one pays for financial guidance in our industry generally falls under two categories: 1) commission-based compensation, or 2) fee-based compensation.